 Consuming too much fat will thicken the blood; causing the red blood cells to clump together, so they cannot deliver oxygen to the cells.
 A high-fat diet not only destroys your health, but it also ages you.

-You will notice that, after you begin removing the bad stuff from your diet, you will start getting healthier – and then it becomes much easier to increase the amount of raw food you eat.
+You will notice that, after following these concise steps as highlighted above, you will start getting a lot healthier – and it becomes easier to increase the amount of raw food you consume.

 As long as you eat a “low fat” whole food plant based diet, and you eat plenty of fresh fruit in the meantime, it doesn’t really matter what percentage of raw food you consume overall in the beginning.

-Remember that the concept of eating a raw food diet should not be a “race” towards eating 100% raw, but to start giving your body the fuel it needs to properly function and phasing out the junk.
+Remember that the concept of eating a raw food diet should not be a race towards eating 100% raw, but to start giving your body the fuel it needs in order to properly function and phasing out the junk.

 Check out the essential guide: Raw Dinner Recipes.

 Get 16 quick and delicious oil-free meals that will tantalize your taste buds while leaving you satisfied and bursting with energy.